A bumpy road ahead as aging Japan bets on self-driving cars

 “In the cargo and transport sectors, drivers have become older and the shortage of human resources has become serious,” a recent METI report said.

-It also warned of “terrible traffic accidents caused by elderly drivers making operational errors”.
+It also warned of “terrible traffic accidents caused by elderly drivers making operational errors.”

 With demand clear, local automakers have lined up to develop technologies.